Dark Energy Survey: Dwarf galaxies

 In March 2015, two teams released their discoveries of several new potential dwarf galaxy candidates found in Year 1 DES data.
 In August 2015, the Dark Energy Survey team announced the discovery of eight additional candidates in Year 2 DES data.
 Later on, Dark Energy Survey team found more dwarf galaxies.
 With more Dwarf Galaxy results, the team was able to take a deep look about more properties of the detected Dwarf Galaxy such as the chemical abundance, the structure of stellar population, and Stellar Kinematics and Metallicities.
 In Feb 2019, the team also discovered a sixth star cluster in the Fornax Dwarf Spheroidal Galaxy and a tidally Disrupted Ultra-Faint Dwarf Galaxy.

 Baryon acoustic oscillations

 The signature of baryon acoustic oscillations (BAO) can be observed in the distribution of tracers of the matter density field and used to measure the expansion history of the Universe.
 BAO can also be measured using purely photometric data, though at less significance.
 DES team observation samples consists of 7 million galaxies distributed over a footprint of 4100 deg^{2} with 0.6 < z_{photo} < 1.1 and a typical redshift uncertainty of 0.03(1+z).
-From their statistics, they combine the likelihoods derived from angular correlations and spherical harmonics to constrain the ratio of comoving angular diameter distance $D_m(Z_eff = 0.835)/r_d=18.92\pm0.51$ at the effective redshift of our sample to the sound horizon scale at the drag epoch.
+From their statistics, they combine the likelihoods derived from angular correlations and spherical harmonics to constrain the ratio of comoving angular diameter distance $D_m(Z_\text{eff} = 0.835)/r_d=18.92\pm0.51$ at the effective redshift of our sample to the sound horizon scale at the drag epoch.